willemw12/get_iplayer_downloader/README.md

 The radio and tv category lists and the radio channel list are very long and have been reduced to what is on the BBC iPlayer Radio and TV web pages.
 You can define your own search categories by editing the configuration file (they are lists of key-value pairs, i.e. lists of "search term"-"GUI label" pairs).
 File ./extra/my\_default.config is an example of that.
 To generate lists containing all the available categories and channels, which can be put in the configuration file, run from this directory:

-    ./get_iplayer_downloader.py --list-categories --quiet
+    $ ./get_iplayer_downloader.py --list-categories --quiet
-    ./get_iplayer_downloader.py --list-channels --quiet
+    $ ./get_iplayer_downloader.py --list-channels --quiet

 Add a minus sign in front of a channel or a category to exclude it from the search and cache refresh.
-When searching episodes, add a minus sign in front of the whole search term to exclude it from the search.

 Installation